Building a Protein: Translation

 Finally, let's look at the events in the synthesis of new proteins.
 For example, let's consider a small mRNA molecule with the following sequence:

-All mRNA molecules begin with AUG (the start codon).
-UGA, UAA, and UAG are stop codons; stop codons have no corresponding tRNA molecules (Actual mRNA molecules have hundreds of codons).
+- All mRNA molecules begin with the start codon AUG.
+UGA, UAA and UAG are stop codons; stop codons have no corresponding tRNA molecules.
+(Actual mRNA molecules have hundreds of codons.)

-The corresponding sequence of tRNA anti-codons will be:
+- The corresponding sequence of tRNA anti-codons will be UAC.

-The amino acid sequence specified by this small mRNA is:
+- The amino acid sequence specified by this small mRNA is methionine.

-Let's read the amino acid specified by the mRNA codon, AUG.
+Let's read the amino acid specified by the mRNA codon, AUG, using the table at the top of the page.
 First, place your left finger on the first position codon (A), in the first column of the table.
 Move your left finger across the row under the second position codon (U) in the first row.
 Now, place your right finger over the third position codon (G) in the same row of the last column (G).
-Move your right finger across the row until it meets your left finger and read the amino acid (methionine).
+Move your right finger across the row until it meets your left finger and read the amino acid.
+You should see methionine.